Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Related Work

 \section{Related Work}

 The process of prior elicitation involves the extraction and translation of knowledge from domain experts with the goal to specify appropriate prior distributions for the parameters in probabilistic models.
-For a comprehensive overview of this field, we refer interested readers to the recent review provided by \citet{mikkola2023prior}.
-In prior elicitation, a distinction can be made between techniques for knowledge \emph{extraction}, as reviewed by \citet{garthwaite2005statistical,o2006uncertain,falconer2022methods}, and methods for \emph{translating} knowledge into suitable prior distributions.
+For a comprehensive overview of this field, we refer interested readers to the recent review provided by Mikkola et al.\supercite{mikkola2023prior}.
+In prior elicitation, a distinction can be made between techniques for knowledge \emph{extraction} \supercite{garthwaite2005statistical,o2006uncertain,falconer2022methods}, and methods for \emph{translating} knowledge into suitable prior distributions.
 We explicitly aim to contribute to the second.

-Historically, elicitation methods have primarily focused on prior elicitation in a model's parameter space, entailing direct inquiries to experts regarding the model parameters \citep{mikkola2023prior}.
-However, there has been a recent shift towards methods that facilitate elicitation in the observable space \citep{manderson2023translating}.
-The current vision of a (yet to be achieved) ``gold standard'' is an elicitation method that includes both a model's parameter and observable space, exhibits model-agnostic characteristics, and prioritizes sample efficiency to minimize the human effort involved \citep{mikkola2023prior}.
-Taking these desiderata into consideration, our method builds upon recent advancements in prior elicitation, specifically on the works of \citet{hartmann2020flexible,da2019prior}, and \citet{manderson2023translating} who proposed model-agnostic elicitation methods.
+Historically, elicitation methods have primarily focused on prior elicitation in a model's parameter space, entailing direct inquiries to experts regarding the model parameters \supercite{mikkola2023prior}.
+However, there has been a recent shift towards methods that facilitate elicitation in the observable space \supercite{manderson2023translating}.
+The current vision of a (yet to be achieved) ``gold standard'' is an elicitation method that includes both a model's parameter and observable space, exhibits model-agnostic characteristics, and prioritizes sample efficiency to minimize the human effort involved \supercite{mikkola2023prior}.
+Taking these desiderata into consideration, our method builds upon recent advancements in prior elicitation, specifically on the works of da Silva et al.\supercite{da2019prior}, Hartmann et al.\supercite{hartmann2020flexible}, and Manderson \& Goudie\supercite{manderson2023translating} who proposed model-agnostic elicitation methods.
 All three methods have in common that they learn hyperparameters of prior distributions by minimizing the discrepancy between model-implied and expert-elicited statistics.
 These quantities are associated with the observable space, leading to the model-agnostic characteristic of these approaches.
 Differences among these methods arise from the specification of target quantities, discrepancy measures, and the specific optimization procedure.